Skip to main content

 Inspection activities:

-The inspection actions of the Internal Audit Service are subject to the planning principle established by regulation for the Inspection of Services, with the Action Plan for the Inspection of Services being prepared annually, which is approved by the President of the Tax Agency.
-The 2022 Plan is structured into 37 programs: on the one hand, a set of programs linked to actions common to several areas and/or significant for the purposes of improving the results of the Tax Agency and, on the other, a series of programs linked to the risk management of the Tax Agency , to the permanent monitoring of territorial bodies and the analysis and control of sensitive areas, security and institutional collaboration.
+The inspection activities of the Internal Audit Service are subject to the planning principle established by regulation for the Inspection of Services, with the Inspection of Services Action Plan being drawn up annually and approved by the President of the Tax Agency.
+The 2022 Plan is structured into 37 programs: On the one hand, a set of programmes linked to actions common to several areas and/or significant for the purposes of improving the results of the Tax Agency and, on the other, a series of programmes linked to the risk management of the Tax Agency, to the permanent monitoring of territorial bodies and the analysis and control of sensitive areas, security and institutional collaboration.

 As a result of these inspection actions of services, the Internal Audit Service draws up reports which contain recommendations for the Tax Agency's Departments (motions) and the Management of the Units audited (proposals).